Sets88/ssh-crypt/README.md

 When you decrypt your password it takes random bytes until ":" sign, signs it with your ssh key, creates sha3_256 from it and uses it as a AES key to decrypt the rest of data

+# How to install it

+    pip install ssh-crypt

 # Options

 -h, --help